Jessie Haughian

 Jessie Haughian (born Scheidegger; November 10, 1990) is a Canadian curler from Turin, Alberta.
-She currently plays second for her sister Casey Scheidegger.
+She currently plays second on Team Robyn Silvernagle.
+She was the longtime second for her sister Casey Scheidegger's team.

 Career

 Juniors

 Haughian won two Alberta provincial junior titles, in 2009 and 2011.
 In 2009 she won playing second on her sister Casey's team.
 The team represented Alberta at the 2009 Canadian Junior Curling Championships.
 The team finished the round robin with a 9–3 record, but lost in the semifinal to Manitoba, skipped by Kaitlyn Lawes.
 That same season, the team won one World Curling Tour event, the 2008 Meyers Norris Penny Charity Classic.
 In 2011, she played second for team Nadine Chyz, and represented Alberta at the 2011 Canadian Junior Curling Championships.
 There, they finished the round robin in first place with an 11–1 record and lost in the final to Saskatchewan's Trish Paulsen rink.